swat-ds/zombies-reimagined/_posts/articles/2017-05-03-5-3-17-zombie-media-not-as-brainless-as-it-seems.md

 Within the novel, when the zombie crisis begins, surviving humans band together, and and their loyalties narrowly pertain to their own groups.
 Iran drops a nuclear bomb on Pakistan in order to stop the flow of infected immigrants while many other countries close their borders.
 An ordinary American family migrating north first commits murder to protect their belongings and then later engage in cannibalism to survive starvation:

-> There was this smell coming from the neighbors RV.
+"There was this smell coming from the neighbors RV.
 They were cooking something, meat, it smelled really good.
 Mom and Dad were outside arguing.
 Mom said ‘it’ was the only way.
 I didn’t know what “it” was.
-She said “it” wasn’t “that bad” because the neighbors, not us, had been the ones to actually ‘do it.’
+She said “it” wasn’t “that bad” because the neighbors, not us, had been the ones to actually ‘do it.’"

 These acts of desperation show that, when faced with a threat as enormous as a zombie apocalypse, humans become willing to commit previously unthinkable crimes in order to protect their own people.
 Whether they are grouped by nation, class, or family, people will always protect first those who they identify as their own people, even at the expense of others.